• Skip to primary navigation

 Nunavut is Canada’s youngest and most sprawling territory.
 Covering more than one-fifth of Canada’s landmass, Nunavut is home to just 38.000 people, making it one of the least densely populated territories on Earth.

 Nunavut encompasses the Arctic Archipelago, a series of large islands that stretch from mainland Canada all the way to the north pole.
-If you’re looking for an off the beaten path destination, you can’t do much better than Nunavut.

 Although a visit to the far reaches of the Arctic can be prohibitively expensive, a trip to Iqaluit, Nunavut’s capital city, is much more feasible and budget-friendly.

-For a fraction of the cost, you’ll be able to kayak on the Arctic Ocean, snowmobile over sea ice, catch the Northern Lights, hike over tundra, and much more.
-The stunning scenery and many fun things to do in Iqaluit make it the perfect remote getaway.
+For a fraction of the cost, you'll be able to kayak on the Arctic Ocean, snowmobile over sea ice, catch the Northern Lights, hike over the tundra, and much more.

 Things to do in Iqaluit